blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 categories: timing
 ---

 There are many cases in programming where I wish the system `Sleep()` function was more accurate.
 Real-time rendering immediately comes to mind, as do animated GUI's.
-In both of these cases you want some piece of code to run on a fixed timer, executing _precisely_ every 16.67 milliseconds for 60fps.
+In both of these cases you want some piece of code to run on a fixed timer, executing _precisely_ every 16.67 milliseconds for 60 FPS.

 I haven't really found any usefull posts or tutorials about how to do precise timing anywhere else, so I decided to make a short post about my own precise timing solution.